risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/rw-premium-edition-intro/" />
 </head>

-This topic introduce the RisingWave Premium edition and offer a complete list of all premium features.
+This topic introduces the RisingWave Premium edition and offers a complete list of all premium features.

 ## What is RisingWave Premium?

 RisingWave Premium is a new edition from RisingWave Labs, tailored for enterprises with unique requirements that surpass typical stream processing workloads.
 This premium service combines new advanced features with the same user-friendly experience.

-Our goal is to provide a seamless transition for businesses self-hosting, enabling them to confidently move their workloads to production with comprehensive tooling and premium support.
+By this edition, we aim to provide a seamless transition for businesses self-hosting.
+Our comprehensive tools and premium support ensure you can confidently move your workloads to production.

 ## Complete list of premium features

 RisingWave Premium 1.0 is the first major release of this new edition with several high-impact features planned.
-The following is the initial list of premium features.
+The following is the initial list of premium features, which we have targetted "Premium Edition Feature" note in the documentation.

 ### Schema management